DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 Your board is NOT in the Supported List
 -------------------------------------------

-Tinkerer or Engineer level may be required with this option.
+Tinkerer may be required with this option.

 If your board is not in the list (remember many boards are considered a "STANDARD_MOTOR_SHIELD"), you can easily add it.
 In your config.h file, find the line that looks like this::